Altinity/terraform-provider-altinitycloud/docs/data-sources/env_azure.md

 - `subscription_id` (String) ID linking the environment to a specific Azure subscription for resource management. **[IMMUTABLE]**
 - `tags` (Attributes List) Tags to apply to Azure resources. (see [below for nested schema](#nestedatt--tags))
 - `tenant_id` (String) ID of the Azure Active Directory tenant for user identity and access management. **[IMMUTABLE]**
-- `zones` (List of String) Explicit list of Azure availability zones.
+- `zones` (Set of String) Explicit list of Azure availability zones.
 At least 2 required.

 		Examples:
 		- ["eastus-1", "eastus-2"]